 As long as market winds are at your back, you can easily achieve your financial goals.
 Once they become headwinds, a tactical manager who is not locked into a losing strategy can serve you better.
 Then, a tactical manager gets out the oars and rows the boat to your destination.

 When an investor or advisor chooses one form of asset allocation over another, they are expressing a belief in the secular market cycle.
 We are all familiar with business cycles that last a few years with a boom or bust driven by investment in a particular industry or market sector.
 These happen all the time.

 A secular bull or bear market is much stronger and can last much longer than a cyclical one, as long as 15 or 25 years.
 Major demographic shifts or overarching macro-economic policies drive secular cycles, and many shorter business cycles take place within them.
 For instance, through the 1980s and 1990s, the U.S. stock market was in a secular bull market.
 Significant downturns occurred along the way, but they didn’t interrupt the prevailing upward trend until the dot-com boom went bust.
-At present, some advisors maintain At our firm, we maintain both tactical and strategic asset allocations at all times.
+At our firm, we maintain both tactical and strategic asset allocations at all times.
 When we believe big picture valuations are good, we lean toward the strategic and set our sails.
 When we see valuations get too high, the public sector become excessively indebted or government policy dragging on economic progress, we lean toward the tactical and put more energy into rowing.

 It takes humility and honesty to admit that we don’t know for certain what the future holds.
 So we build portfolios that are certain to underperform in the best markets and outperform in the worst.
 Diversifying your asset-allocation strategy is a conscious decision to never make a killing for the priceless blessing of never getting killed.